-A piece of jewelry can be a beautiful Easter gift for your pregnant wife, and it doesn’t have to be expensive!
+A piece of jewelry can be a for your pregnant wife, and it doesn’t have to be expensive!
 Consider a simple necklace, bracelet, or pair of earrings.
 Just stay away from rings because her fingers may be swollen and what fits while she’s pregnant may not fit later on.

 Photos of your past together, family, friends, or images she’s taken herself can all make wonderful additions to an Easter basket for your pregnant wife.
 Find frames of all sizes (from discount stores or thrift stores, of course!) and fill the basket with the pictures.